JasonEricZhan/Kaggle-project-list/toxic_comment/model/README.md

 1.0.5 * DPCNN+ 0.5 * Capsule, and get the new out of fold (new out of fold--no.1)
 2.0.5 * Single gru+ 0.5 * Wiki.en.bin and char word2vec single gru, and get the new out of fold (new out of fold--no.2)
 3.stacking 5 out of fold:
-* new out of fold--no.1,
+* new out of fold--no.1
-* new out of fold--no.2,
+* new out of fold--no.2
-* LSTM attention,
+* LSTM attention
-* glove and char single gru,
+* glove and char single gru
 * lgbm (from teamate John Miller)